karenrni/Analyzing-Torontos-Speeders/README.md

 - `data/raw_data`: contains the raw data as obtained from OpenDataToronto, including the simulated data
 - `data/analysis_data`: Contains the cleaned data used for analysis and modeling.
 - `models`: Contains the fitted models, including saved models in `.rds` format.
-- `other`: Documents any assistance from ChatGPT-4o and preliminary sketches.
+- `other`: Documents any assistance from ChatGPT-4o, datasheet, and preliminary sketches.
 - `paper`: contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 - `scripts`: Contains the R scripts used to simulate, download, clean, test, analyze and model the data.

-## Statement on LLM usage

-Aspects of the code were written with the help of the ChatGPT-4o, including graphing, debugging, and some conceptual assistance.
-It is available in `other/llm_usage`.

 ## Data Reproducibility